-To understand the difference between UX and UI, let’s start with an example: YouTube.
+To further understand the difference between UX and UI, let’s start with an example: YouTube.

-Now, imagine every YouTube video you click loads slowly.
+Imagine every YouTube video you click loads slowly.
 Imagine you search “cats” and nothing comes up.
-Imagine you can’t search account user’s by their username, so it’s hard for you to find that girl who sang an acoustic rendition of that Ed Sheeran song.
+Imagine you can’t search by username, so it’s hard for you to find that girl who sang an acoustic rendition of your favorite Lizzo song.